Governorship of Mitt Romney: Gun control

 During his 2002 gubernatorial campaign, Romney had been a supporter of the federal assault weapons ban, and had also said he believed "in the rights of those who hunt to responsibly own and use firearms."
 On July 1, 2004, Romney signed a permanent state ban on assault weapons, saying at the signing ceremony for the new law, "Deadly assault weapons have no place in Massachusetts.
 These guns are not made for recreation or self-defense.
 They are instruments of destruction with the sole purpose of hunting down and killing people."
 The law extended a temporary measure that had been in effect since 1998 and covered weapons such as the AK-47, Uzi, and MAC-10.
 The same law also modified some other aspects of general firearms licensing regulations.

 Massachusetts Governor's Task Force on Hate Crimes

 The Massachusetts Governor's Task Force on Hate Crimes was an agency created by Governor William Weld, coordinating representatives of the state police and local law enforcement agencies with community advocates to further efforts to prevent and prosecute bias-motivated crime in Massachusetts.
 The Task Force was given permanent status by Weld's successor, Governor Paul Cellucci in 1998.
 In 2003 Romney vetoed a bill funding hate crimes prevention, after which he impounded money previously approved by his predecessor, Governor Jane Swift, for a bullying prevention program.
-The author of the bullying prevention program was Don Gorton, who had been appointed chair of the Task Force on Hate Crimes by Weld in 1991.
 The anti-bullying program attracted the ire of right-wing Christian activists.
 Romney's actions against the Task Force preceded his efforts to dismantle same-sex marriage, which was legalized in Massachusetts in 2004 by the Massachusetts Supreme Judicial Court.